AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/extract_from_npx/README.md

 Extract from NPX
 ==============
-Converts continuous data from raw NPX format (75% compression ratio) to .dat files required for spike sorting and other downstream analysis.
+Converts continuous data from raw NPX/NPX2 format (75% compression ratio) to .dat files required for spike sorting and other downstream analysis.

-Reads event times from the NPX file and writes them as .npy files.
+Reads event times from the NPX/NPX2 file and writes them as .npy files.

 Converts the settings.xml file for an experiment into a JSON file with parameters such as sample rate and bit volts for each channel.

 Dependencies
 -------------
-The NpxExtractor executable (Windows only) can be found [here](https://github.com/open-ephys-GUI-binaries/open-ephys/tree/neuropix/Tools/NpxExtractor).
+The NpxExtractor executable (Windows only) can be found in the `NpxExtractor\Release` folder.

 Running
 -------